ademarre/binary-to-text-php/README.md

 ```

-PHP uses a proprietary binary-to-text encoding scheme to generate session identifiers from random hash digests.
+PHP uses a both standard and non-standard binary-to-text encoding schemes to generate session identifiers from random hash digests.
 The most efficient way to store these session IDs in a database is to decode them back to their raw hash digests.
-PHP's encoding scheme is configured with the <code>[session.hash_bits_per_character][phphashbits]</code> php.ini setting.
+PHP's encoding scheme is configured with the </code>[session.hash_bits_per_character][phphashbits]</code> php.ini setting.
 The decoded size depends on the hash function, set with <code>[session.hash_function][phphash]</code> in php.ini.

+When `session.hash_bits_per_character` is 5, PHP uses the standard Base32 Hex encoding from RFC 4648.

 ```php
 // session.hash_function = 0